 I found only one small retrospective analysis of 209 patients using both opioids and cannabis, that some of them increased their need/desire for opioid pain relievers.
 This certainly is not enough evidence to withhold opioid pain relievers for those with acute pain or even chronic pain who also find benefit with topical cannabis.

-To feeling good in long term health,
+To feel good in long-term health,

 Michael Cutler, M.D.